demisto/content-docs/docs/integrations/documentation_best_practices.md

 ---
 id: documentation_tips
-title: Documentation - Best Practices
+title: Documentation - Best Practice
 ---

 ## New entities descriptions in the RN